Helpful Guides & Tips for Orthopaedic Mattresses

 How do orthopaedic mattresses help you?

 On average we spend around 26 years of our life in bed.
-When sleeping with aches and pains, this may actually seem a lot longer.
+When sleeping with aches and pains, this may make this feel a lot longer!
 Most sleepless nights can be attributed to improper support, forcing you to toss and turn throughout the night.
 In contrast, a restful night’s sleep can be improved with a better mattress, offering better support for your body.

 How long should my mattress last?

 If you can’t remember how old your mattress is, then it’s probably time to start thinking about buying a new one.
-Studies show that a mattress’s supportive quality starts to decline after 7 years.
-If you purchased a slightly cheaper mattress, it will decline at a much faster rate, maybe within 2 to 3 years.
-It’s important to keep track of the life of your mattress in order to attain and keep a restful nights sleep.
+Studies show that a mattress’s supportive quality starts to decline after 7 years, or even as soon as 2-3 years for some cheap mattresses.
+It’s important to keep track of the life of your mattress in order to attain and maintain a restful night’s sleep.